andreidanrusu/HashGrid-AI-Upscaler/README.md

  - What is interpolation and different variations (bilinear, bicubic, NN etc.)

 The learning processes and code portions were facilitated by ChatGPT.

+Moving to a C++/CUDA implementation due to performance limitations of PyTorch in real time rendering and training.